dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 ![Screenshot of how to install MJML extension in Visual Studio Code](/images/posts/how-to-setup-local-development-for-mjml-framework/install-mjml-extension-in-visual-studio-code.png)

-One of the feature of this extension is that it can beautify the MJML code.
+One of the features of this extension is that it can beautify the MJML code.
 To enable that feature, create a folder in your root directory and name it `.vscode`.
 Then, create a file inside it and name it `settings.json`.
-This is done to have a project-specific settings for Visual Studio Code.
+This is done to have project-specific settings for Visual Studio Code.
 Let's update the created file to add the code below:

 ```json
 {